-Whether you’re attending the race or hosting a group at home to watch the coverage, having Mint Julep concoctions on hand is simply a must.
+Whether you’re keeping your gathering immediate family or hosting a small group at home to watch the coverage, having Mint Julep concoctions on hand is simply a must.
 This specialty drink isn’t the easiest thing to pour, as it can’t be just thrown together.
 It takes a bit of planning and careful preparation, but the results are so worth it.
-The drinks look beautiful, Southern and are always well-received by everyone who embraces the race-day experience.
+The drinks look beautiful, Southern, and are always well-received by everyone who embraces the race-day experience.

 While there are dozens of ways to make these specialty libations, we’ve found a few top-tier recipes that incorporate our appreciation of all thing’s wellness as well as our favorite spirits for pouring.
 Cheers!